Sarthak2700/Sarthak2700/README.md

 ## Hey there, I'm Sarthak Nahar,
-an undergraduate studying BTech CSE with a specialization on AI & ML at SRMIST, Chennai.
-I'm now in my pre-final year of the degree.
+an undergraduate studying BTech CSE with a specialization on AI & ML at SRMIST, Chennai.Currently in my final year.
   I constantly look forward to new opportunities to grow and learn.
 In pursuit of inspiration at all times!
 - How to reach me:
     - Email: sarthaknahar@icloud.com